nikmd23/pwa-gazette/_posts/2017-07-17-1-Kickoff-and-Specs.md

 Welcome to the PWA Gazette, your semi-regular-ish email newsletter devoted to Progressive Web App news and updates.
 Feel free to forward this to friends, who can [subscribe on the website](http://pwagazette.com/) for future updates.

 ## Specifications
-For the first edition of PWA Gazette, we're listing out links to the official specifications that are related to PWA's.
-In future editions, we'll cover news, tools and techniques related to PWA's.
+For the first issue of PWA Gazette, we're listing out links to the official specifications that are related to PWA's.
+In future issues, we'll cover news, tools and techniques related to PWA's.

 ### [Service Workers](https://w3c.github.io/ServiceWorker/v1/)
 Service Workers is first cornerstone technology behind the PWA movement.
 It provides for "network independence" - a fancy way of saying they enable offline functionality.
 [Chrome, Firefox and Opera support it today, and it's behind a flag in Edge](http://www.caniuse.com/#feat=serviceworkers).